FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 10. Redefine success

 Success is living your chosen life, not meeting cultural milestones set by others.
 Homeownership is optional, not mandatory.
-Remember that the best status signal of all is good health and the time-freedom granted by Financial Independence.
+Remember that the best status signal of all is ultimately good health and the time-freedom granted by Financial Independence.

 Perhaps you dream of retiring early abroad?
 Bali, Indonesia.
 Photo by Antonio Araujo on Unsplash.